GhostofGoes/XboneClipSaver/README.md

 # XboneClipSaver
-A simple python script that saves Xbox ONE recordings to your computer.
-Utilizes xboxclips.com.
-Why does this exists?
-Because "clip uploaded" doesn't mean its not auto deleted...no matter how much onedrive storage you have :P
+A simple python script that saves Xbox One recordings to your computer using the undocumented Xbox One API.
+(What is it with MS and undocumented APIs?)